ermaitland/ga-project-3-frontend/README.md

 await API.POST(API.ENDPOINTS.register, apiReqBody);
 ```

-I had to first get the cloudinary image id and attach it onto the formFields data, then I could send it up as the body on the register form.
+I had to first get the Cloudinary image id and attach it onto the formFields data, then I could send it up as the body on the register form.
 This felt great to get this working as it gives the user pages cool features.

 Overall, I think a huge achievement for me is that I had only just started learning MongoDB, and to create a full stack application in one week felt amazing.

 # Key Learnings/Takeaways

 In this project I definitely feel much more comfortable with troubleshooting and asking for advice when I need it.
 I think our whole group really came together and worked as a team.
-Initially we did paired programming to set up the outline for the backend and frontend, so that was a good experience.
+Initially we did paired programming to set up the outline for the back-end and front-end, so that was a good experience.
 We also did daily stand-ups and decided to use Trello to keep up to date with each other’s progress.

 For this project we had 3 members in our team which is the most we have had so far, this meant it was vital to be in good communication throughout to make sure things like instals and merges go to plan.
 We had purposefully designated a few times during the day to push and pull all our work and this meant we were constantly up to date.